yingted/OpenTuring/Readme.md

 Performance tests
 =================
 These are *not* a Windows vs Linux or MSVC vs GCC test, since the source code here has some fat cut out.
+Also, the compile options might differ (i.e. the CHECKING flag).

 System
 ------